• Art Magazine

 Interestingly, the family name Parler developed over the course of the concept of polishing .
 The builders always marked their works with a stonemason sign that allows conclusions to be drawn about the building builder.

-While in earlier epochs every single stone was given such a sign, it was common in Gothic that a stone was represented for the builder with the corresponding sign.
+While in earlier epochs each individual stone was marked with such a sign, in the Gothic period it was customary for one stone to be marked on behalf of the master builder with the corresponding sign.

 Lina cream